Brooke Howard-Smith: Action sports

 At age 21 Brooke and Arlo Eisenberg started skate company Senate industries The company became one of the world's largest makers of inline accessories, turning over in excess of 13 million dollars in 1997.
 In 1996 he founded England Clothing.
 In 1999 he started a shoe company called Poynter Footwear.
 Known more for his OTT personality and crashes than his skating, he is commonly thought of as the inventor of several tricks, including the Royale.
 Brooke is credited with being instrumental in the birth of Street and vert inline skating.
 Over a period of 11 years he competed in multiple X Games and world championships and toured with the likes of Matt Hoffman and Tony Hawk.
 In 1996 he was featured in the finale of the closing ceremony of the Atlanta Olympics with Hawk, Hoffman and a small group of action sport heroes.

 Howard-Smith won the bronze medal at the X Games Rhode Island in 1995.

 TV and radio

 Brooke is a New Zealand television personality, well known for his role presenting TV3's Target consumer affairs show, as well as Celebrity Joker Poker and TV2's XSTV an extreme sports show and Brooke was a part of the presenting line up for the 2007 Rugby World Cup in France.
 He also presented NZ Performance Car TV series 5 as well as the television coverage of the 2008 Coca-Cola Christmas in the Park, TV3's Big Night In telethon and Māori Television's Rise Up Christchurch telethon.

 Brooke was a judge for a challenge on the New Zealand television show The Block in September 2012 and in 2014, he hosted the reality show, Cadbury Dream Factory.

+Howard-Smith featured as a contestant on The Traitors season 1 in New Zealand.